WalidMsallem/Datatys/README.md

 ## End-to-End Solution for a Short Form Application

 This project is an end-to-end solution built using ReactJS, NodeJS, and Formik.
 It involves creating a short form with fields for name, last name, country, city, email, and phone number, along with an optional profile picture upload.
-The application adheres to the provided design guidelines and utilizes Docker, Formik, and Express as mandatory technologies.
+The application adheres to the provided design guidelines and utilizes Docker, Formik, and Express.

 ## Table of Contents